← Previous Story Fiction Directory Next Story →

 A fellow student, hovering in the doorway to the bedroom, suggested acute appendicitis.
 I shook my head.
 The pain was on his left side, not his right.
 Intestinal torsion.
 Our trainer’s face tautened and I knew I was right.

-The next week a group of classmates and I asked around the hospital to find out how the guy was doing.
+The next week, the other student and I asked around the hospital to find out how the guy was doing.
 The surgeon’s face assumed the same grim expression as our instructor.
 A colectomy had straightened the patient’s bowels but some of the tissue had died due to restricted blood flow.
 The resulting infection would kill him.
 A week ago he’d been the image of fitness and now he would spend his last few days lucid and helpless.

 I arrived on the scene with my partner, a bald guy named Jace who told me he’d been working EMS for eighteen years and was never surprised.